'We have never taken a full salary as young hawkers'

 Commentary: Hawkers want to embrace cashless payments but say they need help tackling barriers

-In addition, they did not have total control over their menu and food prices and had to content with stringent contractual terms.
+In addition, they did not have total control over their menu and food prices and had to contend with stringent contractual terms.

 “If we want to change our menu, we have to write a proposal and submit it to management.
 There will be another round of food tasting and the change is subject to approval,” Ms Gay said.